danielriveroc/SymDoME.jl/README.md

 	maximumHeight -> maximum height of the tree.
-As explained in the paper, this parameter is not recommended to be used in the experiments. goalMSE -> if the algorithm reaches this MSE value in training, the iterative process is stopped. maxIterations -> maximum number of iterations to be performed. validationIndices -> allows to split the dataset by separating some instances to perform the validation, specifying which ones will be used for validation. testIndices -> allows to split the dataset by separating some instances to perform the test, specifying which ones will be used for test. showText -> if it is set to true, on each iteration some text (iteration number, best tree, MSE in training and test) is shown.
+As explained in the paper, this parameter is not recommended to be used in the experiments. goalMSE -> if the algorithm reaches this MSE value in training, the iterative process is stopped. maxIterations -> maximum number of iterations to be performed. executionTime -> if this training time is exceeded, the training process will stop when the current cycle ends useDivisionOperator -> set ti to tru or false in case you want to use or not the division operator validationIndices -> allows to split the dataset by separating some instances to perform the validation, specifying which ones will be used for validation. testIndices -> allows to split the dataset by separating some instances to perform the test, specifying which ones will be used for test. initialTree -> allows to begin the search with a tree from a previous execution toleranceComparisons -> relative tolerance used for the comparisons tolerance0 -> absolute tolerance used for the comparisons with 0 showText -> if it is set to true, on each iteration some text (iteration number, best tree, MSE in training and test) is shown.

 As it can be sen, this function allows the definition of a validation set.

-Once the dome function has been executed, it returns 4 values: training, validation and test results, and the tree found.
+Once the dome function has been executed, it returns 4 values: the tree found, and training, validation and test results.
 To convert this tree into a text equation, 5 functions are provided:
 - string.
 This function receives the tree and returns a String with the equation.
 - vectorString.
 This function receives the tree and returns a String with the equation, but it is written to perform vector operations in Julia.
 - latexString.
 This function received the tree and returns a String with the equation as a text in LaTeX, ready to use in your documents